WinstonTan/stcodechallenge/README.md

 (2) Navigate to "LATEST" tab
 (3) Tap on one article
-(4) Without waiting the tapped article to load on screen, tap on another article

-Issue: ST app crashed immediately.
+(4) Without waiting the tapped article to load on screen, tap on another article (Issue) ST app crashed immediately.